cosmos/ibc-go/docs/ibc/light-clients/overview.md

 The following are considered as valid update scenarios:

-- A block header which when verified inserts a new `ConsensusState` at a particular height for a given client.
+- A block header which when verified inserts a new `ConsensusState` at a unique height.
 - A batch of block headers which when verified inserts `N` `ConsensusState` instances for `N` unique heights.
 - Evidence of misbehaviour provided by two conflicting block headers.